rse-ops/ci/README.md

 ![img/radiuss-ci.png](img/radiuss-ci.png)

-This is a set of GitHub Actions that will support building test containers.
+This is a set of example GitHub Actions that will get you started to build testing containers for a build strategy of choice.
 The subfolders here match to different testing frameworks, meaning the defaults are optimal for that kind of test.

- - [cmake](cmake): An action to support an automated build and test with cmake.
+ - [cmake](cmake): An example of a build matrix for a cmake project.

 License
 -------